Tag: Apple

 • The metaverse remains controversial

 Apple’s CEO has doubt about the ‘metaverse’ – The Verge reports Tim Cook wouldn’t believe individuals couldn’t make up the ‘metaverse’.
-On #Labstalk we already debated the future of hardware will define the future of this mythical space.
+On we already debated the future of hardware will define the future of this mythical space.
 Tim Cook apparently concludes most people wouldn’t be able to spend time in the virtual world.
-Meanwhile,…
+Meanwhile, the corporate, The Verge supports the market rumours about upcoming AR and VR gear.

 • WWDC 6502 – World Wide Development of Commodore